NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/fsxn-rotate-secret/README.md

 | lambda_name | The name of the Lambda function created. |
 | role_arn | The ARN of the IAM role created. |
 | role_name | The name of the IAM role created. |

+Note that the secret value will be a JSON object with the following fields:
+- `username` - The username will either be set to 'fsxadmin' or 'vsadmin' depending on whether the `fsx_id` or `svm_id` tag is set.
+- `password` - The password associated with the username.

 ## Author Information